< back to all Color Science Essentials

 Putting it All Together

-When paint companies connect the dots with teams and technology, color matchin, formulation, dispensing and more becomes simpler and more accurate, formulas stay up-to-date in real-time, and tremendous value is gained—both for the company and for the customer.
+When paint companies connect the dots with teams and technology, color matching, formulation, dispensing and more becomes simpler and more accurate, formulas stay up-to-date in real-time, and tremendous value is gained—both for the company and for the customer.

 You can learn more about our solutions for the retail paint industry here.